The festive season

 Every December, the highways leading to the southeastern region of Nigeria come alive with an unmissable energy.
 Vehicles packed with families, luggage, and gifts snake through cities and towns, inching closer to ancestral homes.
 The journey itself becomes a part of the festive celebration.

-Children chatter excitedly in the backseat, asking how much longer until they arrive, while parents reminisce about their childhood trips to the same villages.
-Vendors line the roads, selling roasted corn, plantains, suya, and bottled drinks to travellers, creating brief moments of interaction that break the monotony of the long drives.
-These pit stops are not just about satisfying hunger; they’re about savouring the shared experience of travel.
+Children chatter in the backseat, asking how much longer, as parents recall childhood trips to the same villages.
+Roadside vendors sell corn, plantains, suya, and drinks, offering moments that break up long drives.
+These stops aren’t just for food—they’re about enjoying the shared travel experience.

 For many Igbo families, the trip back home is more than just a physical journey; it is a spiritual one.
 The family house, often an ancestral compound, holds a special significance.
 It is where generations gather to celebrate Christmas, share meals, and partake in age-old traditions.

-The joy of stepping into these compounds, often filled with cousins, aunts, uncles, and grandparents, is indescribable.
-For children raised in urban areas, it is a chance to connect with their roots, hear stories from elders, and understand the values that bind their families together.
+The joy of stepping into these compounds, often filled with cousins, aunts, uncles, and grandparents, is truly indescribable.
+For children raised in urban areas, it is not only a chance to connect with their roots but also an opportunity to hear stories from elders and, consequently, understand the values that bind their families together.

-The festive period in these Igbo towns and villages is marked by various activities.
+Various activities mark the festive period in these Igbo towns and villages.
 Church services are central to the celebrations, with families dressing in their best attire to attend midnight Mass or Christmas morning service.

-The sounds of hymns and church bells fill the air, reminding everyone of the season’s spiritual significance.
-After church, the real feasting begins.
-Long tables are laid out with steaming plates of jollof rice, pounded yam, egusi soup, and grilled chicken.
-Palm wine flows freely, and laughter rings out as stories are shared.
+The sounds of hymns and church bells fill the air, gently reminding everyone of the season’s spiritual significance.
+After the church service concludes, the real feasting begins.
+First, hosts lay out long tables adorned with steaming plates of jollof rice, pounded yam, egusi soup, and grilled chicken.
+Meanwhile, guests pour palm wine freely, and laughter rings out as they share stories and celebrate together.

 For the young ones, the festive season is also about adventure.
 They run through the fields, chase each other in games, and light firecrackers as the evening approaches.
-The older children often find themselves drawn to the town square, where events like masquerade dances, traditional wrestling, and music performances take place.
+Older children often gather in the town square for masquerade dances, traditional wrestling, and lively music performances.
 These gatherings are not just entertaining but also serve as a reminder of the community’s rich heritage and collective identity.

 Of course, these trips are not without their challenges.
 The roads can be crowded, and the journey is often long and tiring.
 Yet, the determination to make it home outweighs any discomfort.
-Drivers navigate through traffic with a mix of patience and resilience, knowing that the destination is worth every hour spent on the road.
-For many, the sight of familiar landmarks—a certain hill, a bridge, or the gates of the family compound—brings a wave of relief and excitement.
+Drivers face traffic with patience and resilience, knowing the destination makes every hour worthwhile.
+Familiar landmarks—a hill, a bridge, or family compound gates—bring relief and growing excitement.

 The importance of these festive road trips cannot be overstated.
 They help preserve cultural heritage, reinforce family ties, and provide a sense of belonging that is increasingly rare in modern urban life.
 In a fast-changing world, the act of returning home during the festive season serves as an anchor, grounding individuals in their history and traditions.
 For the Igbo people, it is a testament to their enduring love for family, community, and culture.